 VirtualPlant Database & User Community: The VirtualPlant database contains some of the most commonly used data types including metabolic pathways from KEGG [Kanehisa 2004] and ARACYC [Mueller 2003], protein-protein interactions from BIND [Bader 2002] and Interolog databases for Arabidopsis [Geisler-Lee 2007], and GeneOntology and annotations from TAIR.
 The multinetwork database also contains processed data Microarray experiments obtained from NASC [Craigon 2004].
 The VirtualPlant user community consists of >700 registered academic and commercial users from 36 countries.
 Among the 347 registered US users, 181 are from academia and 166 are from companies.
 Examples of commercial users include: Monsanto, Pioneer, Ceres, Syngenta, and Unilever.
 Other countries that also have many users include: UK (78), Australia (27), Germany (24), Chile (22), France (15), Italy (11), Spain (10), Canada (9), Japan (8), Korea (8).

-PUBLICATIONS: Peer reviewed journal articles, chapters, and books:
+PUBLICATIONS: Peer reviewed journal articles, chapters, and books: [Gloria: I had an idea: let us replace this list of pubs with the following: For space reasons we don’t list the 15 Virtual Plant related publications here but they are marked with a small bold “[Virtual Plant]” in the references.]

 VirtualPlant: Tool development for Plant Systems Biology